Search

 Calcium Intake and Heart Risk

 A study by the National Institutes of Health examined individuals aged 51 to 70 years.
 It found that people consuming more than 1000 mg of calcium daily had a higher risk of heart-related issues.
-Earlier research conducted in New Zealand in 2010 also indicated a possible link between calcium supplements and heart attacks.

 Why This Matters in India